openhab/openhab-addons/bundles/org.openhab.binding.gce/README.md

 | portNumber          | 9870    | No       | TCP client connection port. |
 | pullInterval*       | 5000    | No       | Refresh interval (in ms)    |

-The binding will query periodically the 'globalstatus.xml' page of the IPX to get fresh informations, this is especially usefull for Analog inputs and Counter as modification of these values on PLC side does not trigger any M2M message.
+The binding will query periodically the 'globalstatus.xml' page of the IPX to get fresh informations.
+This is especially usefull for Analog inputs and Counter as modification of these values on PLC side does not trigger any M2M message.

 The thing provides four groups of channels.

 ### Digital Inputs

 This represents the inputs of the PLC.
 Each can be open or closed.
 They are usually commuted by physical devices like pushbuttons, magnets...

 #### Digital Input Channels (contacts)